-The Political Economy of Propaganda: Evidence from U.S. Newspapers, with Sebastian Ottinger
+The Political Economy of Propaganda: Evidence from U.S. Newspapers, with Sebastian Ottinger, submitted

 Do Disasters Affect the Tightness of Social Norms? new draft coming soon